-Studies have been conducted to gather insight regarding user sentiment towards vehicle autonomy, the results of which point to trust as a major factor in the acceptance of the technology [6]-[8].
-Trust is defined by Mayer et al. [9] as an attitude, it is not risk-taking, "but rather it is a willingness to take risk."
-Adjusted for the context of automated systems by Körber, trust is, "the attitude of a user to be willing to be vulnerable to the actions of an automated system based on the expectation that it will perform a particular action important to the user, irrespective of the ability to monitor or to intervene [10]."
-Trust affects reliance on automation, and in turn reliance aids the user in navigating the complexities of automated systems, especially when the context of use demands adaptive behavior, as is the case with ADAS [5].
+Studies have been conducted to gather insight regarding user sentiment towards vehicle autonomy, the results of which point to trust as a major factor in the acceptance of the technology [8]-[10].
+Trust is defined by Mayer et al. [11] as an attitude; it is not risk-taking, "but rather it is a willingness to take risk."
+Adjusted for the context of automated systems by Körber, trust is "the attitude of a user to be willing to be vulnerable to the actions of an automated system based on the expectation that it will perform a particular action important to the user, irrespective of the ability to monitor or to intervene [12]."
+Trust affects reliance on automation, and reliance aids the user in navigating the complexities of automated systems, especially when the context of use demands adaptive behavior, as is the case with ADAS [4].
+Furthermore, a study of trust in automation by Miramontes et al. [13] concluded that people with "high emotional stability...reported higher levels of trust in automation."